🧡 Skip to main content🔍 Skip to search

 ping -n 1 www.example.com

-The ping command returns error level 0 if the round-trip of at least one data packet is successful.
-If no data packet is returned or on any other error, the ping command returns error level 1.
+The ping command returns an error level 0 if the round-trip of at least one data packet is successful.
+If no data packet is returned or on any other error, the ping command returns an error level 1.

 Now, when the ping command is set, we must configure alternative endings of the Task.
 If the ping command has successfully reached the server, there is nothing more to be done and the Task has to finish.
-In case of failure, though, the Task must proceed with gathering more data and reporting the situation to system administrator.
+In case of failure, though, the Task must proceed with gathering more data and reporting the situation to the system administrator.

 Stop the Task